kragen/derctuo/copper-salts.md

 with a thermite reaction.
 But for that you need cuprite, cuprous oxide, which I do not know where to buy.

-I think you'd probably have to synthesize it.
+I think you’d probably have to synthesize it.

 Copper has many salts, but more cupric salts than cuprous salts, and its cupric salts are more often water-soluble.

-Red **cuprous oxide** (cuprite) is insoluble in water, though not in acids, and "degrades to [cupric oxide] in moist air", while black **cupric oxide** (tenorite) is also insoluble, though, again, not in acids — or alkalis, with which it yields cuprate salts; and there is additionally a hypothetical trivalent copper oxide which would be a strong oxidizer.
-White **cuprous sulfate** "decomposes rapidly in presence of moisture" to copper and the highly soluble **blue vitriol**.
-"Little evidence exists for" yellow **cuprous hydroxide**, which is "extremely easily oxidized" to insoluble **cupric hydroxide**.  **Cuprous nitrate** is almost unknown; blue-green **cupric nitrate** is a common water-soluble bulk chemical, easily synthesized from copper and silver nitrate.  **Cuprous iodide** is precipitated from cupric ions and potassium iodide, releasing iodine;
+Red **cuprous oxide** (cuprite) is insoluble in water, though not in acids, and “degrades to [cupric oxide] in moist air”, while black **cupric oxide** (tenorite) is also insoluble, though, again, not in acids — or alkalis, with which it yields cuprate salts; and there is additionally a hypothetical trivalent copper oxide which would be a strong oxidizer.
+White **cuprous sulfate** “decomposes rapidly in presence of moisture” to copper and the highly soluble **blue vitriol**.
+“Little evidence exists for” yellow **cuprous hydroxide**, which is “extremely easily oxidized” to insoluble **cupric hydroxide**.  **Cuprous nitrate** is almost unknown; blue-green **cupric nitrate** is a common water-soluble bulk chemical, easily synthesized from copper and silver nitrate.  **Cuprous iodide** is precipitated from cupric ions and potassium iodide, releasing iodine;
 there is no cupric iodide, or at any rate only a very unstable one.
-Rare blue **cupric fluoride** is "highly soluble in water"; there is no cuprous.
+Rare blue **cupric fluoride** is “highly soluble in water”; there is no cuprous.
 Dark green water-soluble **cupric acetate**, a component of verdigris and used to make Paris green, can reportedly be heated with copper to produce white **cuprous acetate**.
 Basic **cupric